Sunday, October 29, 2017

 Love Drought: Instrumentally, this one is really strong, and Beyoncé’s vocals are as beautiful as ever.
 I love the lyrics on this one, and the hook, even if it’s a bit slow, is really nice.
 I like this song a lot as well, another one I want to listen to a lot after this review.

 Sandcastles: Beyoncé slows things down a lot in this one, but I do love her raw, emotional, and passionate vocals on this one.
 While this one doesn’t really have a hook, I think that works because a hook would’ve made the song a bit more monotonous.
-It’s not my favorite Beyoncé song, but it does sound quite nice, that’s for sure.
+It’s not my favorite Beyoncé song ever, but it does sound quite nice, that’s for sure.

 Freedom (ft.
 Kendrick Lamar): I really like the feeling of empowerment that comes from this one, from Beyoncé’s strong, passionate vocals to her excellent lyrical content.
 Oh yeah, and Kendrick Lamar is featured on this track, and the result is exactly what you’d expect: an incredible performance and amazing lyricism.
 This is an amazing track, that’s for sure.